Vindicate me, Lord!

 all who seek refuge from their enemies in you.

-8 Guard me as you would the apple of your eye
+8 Guard me like the apple of your eye

 hide me in the shadow of your wings.